awsdocs/aws-opsworks-user-guide/doc_source/best-deploy.md

 For example, you could create a deployment pipeline using a tool such as [Jenkins](https://jenkins.io/index.html)\.
 After the code that you want to deploy has been committed and tested, create an archive file and upload it to Amazon S3\.
 All app deployments or cookbook updates will install the code in that archive file and every instance will have the same code\.

 **Recommendation: Git or Subversion Repositories**
 If you prefer to use a Git or Subversion repository, don't deploy from the master branch\.
-Instead, tag the approved version and specify that version as the app or cookbook source\.
+Instead, tag the approved version and specify that version as the [app](workingapps-creating.md#workingapps-creating-source) or [cookbook](workingcookbook-installingcustom-enable.md#workingcookbook-installingcustom-enable-repo) source\.

 ## Deploying Code to Online Instances<a name="best-deploy-deploy"></a>

 AWS OpsWorks Stacks does not automatically deploy updated code to online instances\.
 You must perform that operation manually, which poses the following challenges:
 + Deploying the update efficiently without compromising the site's ability to handle customer requests during the deployment process\.
 + Handling an unsuccessful deployment, either because of problems with the deployed app or cookbooks or problems with the deployment process itself\.

-The simplest approach is to run a default Deploy command \(for apps\) or Update Custom Cookbooks command \(for cookbooks\), which deploys the update to every instance concurrently\.
+The simplest approach is to run a default [Deploy command](workingapps-deploying.md) \(for apps\) or [Update Custom Cookbooks command](workingstacks-commands.md) \(for cookbooks\), which deploys the update to every instance concurrently\.
 This approach is simple and fast, but there is no margin for error\.
 If the deployment fails or the updated code has any issues, every instance in your production stack could be affected, potentially disrupting or disabling your site until you can fix the problem or roll back to the previous version\.

 **Recommendation:** Use a robust deployment strategy, which allows instances running the old version of code to continue handling requests until you have verified that deployment was successful and can confidently transfer all incoming traffic to the new version\.

 The following sections provide two examples of robust deployment strategies, followed by a discussion of how to manage a backend database during deployment\.
 For brevity, they describe app updates, but you can use similar strategies for cookbooks\.

+**Topics**
 + [Using a Rolling Deployment](#best-deploy-rolling)
 + [Using Separate Stacks](#best-deploy-environments)
 + [Managing a Backend Database](#best-deploy-db)